|Copyright relevant owner|

 If Goodman hadn't been so consumed with a desire for revenge against CADENCE for the way they'd treated his son, he may have approached matters with a wiser, cooler head, and had a better chance of being a serious contender.
 As it was, some of the titles were dreamt up a little too hastily, and tried too hard to look like what was already on the stands by other publishers.
 The irony is, of course, that had Cadence/Marvel not dispensed with Goodman Jr.'s services, then it's most unlikely that Goodman Sr. would've felt motivated to re-enter the publishing world and Atlas (Mark 2) would never have been born.

 You can all make up your own minds on whether that would've been a good or a bad thing, but, personally, I'm glad we got to see The GRIM GHOST.
 That's the only title I thought showed promise and I wish it'd got a longer run than it did.
-Thing is, you can't kill a ghost, so who knows?
+Thing is, though, you can't kill a ghost, so who knows?
 He may come back to haunt us one day.
 (He's already had another stab at it, you know - back in 2010.)

 Part six coming soon.
 Feel free to share your thoughts and feelings in our ever-lovin' comments section.